 About 2 out of 100 people get BPPV at some point in their lives.
 Women are twice as likely as men to be affected, and it's most common between the ages of 40 and 70.

-BPPV is usually easy to diagnose based on the symptoms and your recent medical history, and is easily differentiated from other types of vertigo.
+It is usually easy for doctors to diagnose BPPV (and tell it apart from other types of vertigo) based on the symptoms and your recent medical history.
 Your doctor may ask whether the dizziness you have is permanent, comes and goes in episodes or is triggered by certain things.

-The Dix-Hallpike test can be used to be sure that it is BPPV: This test involves moving your head and torso quickly in a specific order with the help of a doctor.
+The Dix-Hallpike test can be used to confirm that it is BPPV: This test involves moving your head and upper body quickly in a specific order with the help of a doctor.
 If these movements bring about a spell of dizziness, then it is benign paroxysmal positional vertigo.

 During this test, the doctor will watch your eyes for signs of typical sudden eye movements (nystagmus).
 You may have to wear special glasses (Frenzel goggles) during the test.
 That makes it easier for the doctors to see your eye movements.